Ucas-HaoranWei/Vary/README.md

 ## Contact
-If you have any questions related to the code or the paper, feel free to email Haoran Wei (`weihaoran18@mails.ucas.ac.cn`).
+If you have any questions related to the code or the paper, feel free to email (`weihaoran18@mails.ucas.ac.cn`).

 ## Acknowledgement
 - [LLaVA](https://github.com/lm-sys/FastChat): the codebase we built upon!